makdefense/makdefense-portfolio/Cyber Security 101/Command LIne/windows-powershell.md

 "New-Item -Path ".\captain-cabin\captain-wardrobe\captain-boots.txt" -ItemType "File"."
 I then copied one directory and moved it to another directory by typing
 "Copy-Item -Path .\captain-cabin\captain-hat.txt -Destination .\captain-cabin\captain-hat2.txt and clicking enter.
 Followed by typing "Get-ChildItem -Path ".captain-cabin\"."
 To display what was moved to that directory.
 Next i then selected that directory by typing "Set-Location -Path .\captain-cabin" then clicked enter, followed by typing Get-Content -Path ".\captain-hat.txt" to display the contents of the .txt file.
 > Next i practiced piping, filtering, and sorting data within specific child directories.
+I figured out how to retrieve the items in the directory "captain-cabin" with a greater size that 100 by inputting the script "Get-ChildItem | Where-Object -Property "Length" -gt "100"."
+This displayed 3 items.

 ---